Kara M. Bellew

 Kara recognizes that certain clients may benefit from a less adversarial process, one that is grounded in collaboration and conducted outside of a courtroom.
 As a mediator, Kara works with couples by helping to facilitate their communication in an effective manner and assisting them in reaching an agreement that feels fair to both of them.
 Kara trained in mediation at the Center for Understanding in Conflict where she participated in the intensive forty hour Working Creatively with Conflict training.

 While Kara believes clients often achieve the best outcome when they can reach a settlement, she does not hesitate to engage the court system when necessary.
 Kara is a skilled and tenacious litigator, having tried numerous custody and financial cases in the Supreme and Family Courts of Manhattan, Brooklyn, and Westchester.
-She recently attended the National Family Law Trial Institute, an intensive eight-day trial skills training course, in Houston, Texas.
+In May of 2017, she attended the National Family Law Trial Institute, an intensive eight-day trial skills training course, in Houston, Texas.

 Kara has a strong commitment to pro bono legal services and volunteerism.
 She twice ran the New York City Marathon to raise money and support for Sanctuary for Families.
-She is a member of the Legal Advisory Council and the Matrimonial Advisory Committee at Sanctuary for Families.
-She is on the board of directors of Westchester County Family Justice Center.
+She is a member of the Legal Advisory Council and the Pro Bono Council at Sanctuary for Families.
 Kara is a member of the New York State Bar Association, New York Women’s Bar Association, Westchester County Women’s Bar Association, and Westchester Bar Association.

 2017 "Smart Women Plan Ahead" | Kurzman Eisenberg